brooksphilip/driving_freedom/README.md

 Does [Rancher](https://www.rancher.com/products/rancher) and it's stack help flatten the curve?
 We think it does.
 We also think [Rancher](https://www.rancher.com/products/rancher) provides the thin abstraction that facilitates massive Freedom of Choice.

-Please feel free to reach out to learn more about the [Rancher](https://www.rancher.com/products/rancher) and the other products.
+Please feel free to reach out to learn more about [Rancher](https://www.rancher.com/products/rancher) and the other products.

 ## Disclaimer